The available cases are pending referral to a pro bono attorney for a consultation.

-Our disabled client seeks assistance with a custody matter.
+Our, disabled, client seeks assistance with a custody matter.
 The client has been raising his four children for the past five years without the opposing party’s involvement.
-Additionally, the opposing party has only seen the children twice within that timeframe.
-In order to terminate her child support obligation, the OP is seeking custody of three of the four children.
-Client is concerned because the youngest two children are too young to remember her.
-The opposing party has filed a petition to modify the current custody order.
-Volunteer attorney needed to represent the client in the pending custody matter.
+The mother, the opposing party, has only seen the children twice within that timeframe and is now seeking full custody of the children.
+Volunteer attorney needed to represent the client in the court process.

 Case #19-xxx-5376 (Custody)

 Our client needs assistance with a Custody matter.
 The opposing party has been harassing her and using the judicial system in attempt to intimidate her.
 Because of the Op’s egregious behavior, he and the child at issue no longer have a good relationship.
 He was arrested for trespassing after showing up to her team practice and yelling obscenities and later refused to leave when instructed.
 As a result, the child suffers from anxiety and no longer feels comfortable being alone with him.
 The OP has filed a petition to modify timesharing in attempt to gain full custody.
 The parties were unable to reach an agreement at mediation and have a hearing set for February.
 Client is in need of an attorney to represent her in the court process.

 Case #19-xxx7021 (Custody)

 Client is seeking custody of her disabled 11-year-old son.
 The OP has filed a custody action against our client and has not allowed her any time-sharing/visitation with the child for several months.
 The OP has since removed the child from the school and Client is worried the child is not receiving his proper medication.
 There has been a history of verbal abuse from the OP, and Client is afraid to meet with the OP in person.
 Client is seeking representation from a volunteer attorney to assist her in the pending custody action.